tiangolo/uwsgi-nginx-flask-docker/README.md

 There are several image tags available but for new projects you should use the latest version available.

-There are several template projects that you can download (as a `.zip` file) to bootstrap your project in the section "**Examples (project templates)**" above.

 This Docker image is based on [**tiangolo/uwsgi-nginx**](https://hub.docker.com/r/tiangolo/uwsgi-nginx/).
 That Docker image has uWSGI and Nginx installed in the same container and was made to be the base of this image.

 ## Quick Start

-**Note**: You can download the **example-flask-python3.8.zip** project example and use it as the template for your project from the section **Examples** above.

----

-Or you may follow the instructions to build your project from scratch:

 * Go to your project directory
 * Create a `Dockerfile` with: